luismedel/cronico/README.md

       second: 10
     command: "echo 'Run at second 10 of every minute'"

-  # Classic with seconds: every 30 seconds
   every_30_seconds:
+    description: |
+      Classic with seconds: every 30 seconds
     cron: "*/1 * * * * 0,30"
     command: "echo 'This runs at second 0 and 30 of each minute'"

-  # Daily at 03:00:15
   daily_with_seconds:
+    description: |
+      Daily at 03:00:15
     cron:
       minute: 0
       hour: 3